NaamaHolzer/blockchain-bank/README.md

-# Getting Started with blockchain
+# Lev Bank
+This project simulates a crypto currency bank using blockchain.
+The project was built using MERN stack.
+## Running the app

-## Client
+### Client

-In the project directory, you can run:
+In the client directory, you can run: `npm start` to start the client side in order to establish the react app.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:8080) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

-## Server
+### Server

-TO DO
+In the server directory, you can run: `npm start` to start the server.
+The server runs on port [http://localhost:8080](http://localhost:8080)

+The page will reload when you make changes.